c-datculescu/amqp-examples/Simple/WorkQueues/README.md

 Therefore, to implement such a thing, we need to push messages to one queue and have more than one consumer to process the messages.

-Attached are two files: producer and consumer.
+Attached are three files: producer, consumer and cleanup.
 Start first two consumers and one producer after the two consumers have been started.
+In order to clean all leftovers please run cleanup.php.

 See the results as they come through.